dlkw/conjurup/README.md

     * `Boolean` or `Boolean?`

 * Lists (`Iterable`, `List`, `Sequential`) of above types as parameters, except path, of course.
- (This was the most work as a Ceylon beginner, but fun to learn.)
+ (This was the most work as a Ceylon beginner, but fun to explore.)

 * Easy extensibility of type converters to support further types (`ceylon.math.Decimal`, `ceylon.time.Date`, `UUID`...) as simple parameters